AbdullahAljaberi/DBP/README.md

 - GitHub Pages (deployment)

 ## My Role
-- Designed and coded the entire frontend
+- Designed and coded everything in the frontend.
-- Implemented bilingual layout and responsive grid
+- Launched design using two languages and a flexible grid system
-- Planned the backend architecture for future expansion
+- Designed the backend for future growth in mind.

 ## Contributor
 - **Abdullah Aljaberi** (Developer)